Containment building: Pressurized water reactors

 For a pressurized water reactor, the containment also encloses the steam generators and the pressurizer, and is the entire reactor building.
 The missile shield around it is typically a tall cylindrical or domed building.
-PWR containments are typically large (up to 7 times larger than a BWR) because the containment strategy during the leakage design basis accident entails providing adequate volume for the steam/air mixture that results from a loss-of-coolant-accident to expand into, limiting the ultimate pressure (driving force for leakage) reached in the containment building.
+PWR containments are typically large (up to seven times larger than a BWR) because the containment strategy during the leakage design basis accident entails providing adequate volume for the steam/air mixture that results from a loss-of-coolant-accident to expand into, limiting the ultimate pressure (driving force for leakage) reached in the containment building.

 Early designs including Siemens, Westinghouse, and Combustion Engineering had a mostly can-like shape built with reinforced concrete.
-As concrete has a very good compression strength compared to tensile, this is a logical design for the building materials since the extremely heavy top part of containment exerts a large downward force that prevents some tensile stress if containment pressure were to suddenly go up.
+As concrete has a very good compression strength compared to tensile, this is a logical design for the building materials since the extremely heavy top part of containment exerts a large downward force that prevents some tensile stress if containment pressure were to suddenly rise.
 As reactor designs have evolved, many nearly spherical containment designs for PWRs have also been constructed.
 Depending on the material used, this is the most apparently logical design because a sphere is the best structure for simply containing a large pressure.
 Most current PWR designs involve some combination of the two, with a cylindrical lower part and a half-spherical top.

 Modern designs have also shifted more towards using steel containment structures.
 In some cases steel is used to line the inside of the concrete, which contributes strength from both materials in the hypothetical case that containment becomes highly pressurized.
-Yet other newer designs call for both a steel and concrete containment - which is in decades long use in the current German PWR-designs - notably the AP1000 and the European Pressurized Reactor plan to use both; which gives missile protection by the outer concrete and pressurizing ability by the inner steel structure.
+Yet other newer designs call for both a steel and concrete containment – which is in decades long use in the current German PWR-designs – notably the AP1000 and the European Pressurized Reactor plan to use both; which gives missile protection by the outer concrete and pressurizing ability by the inner steel structure.
 The AP1000 has planned vents at the bottom of the concrete structure surrounding the steel structure under the logic that it would help move air over the steel structure and cool containment in the event of a major accident (in a similar way to how a cooling tower works).

 The Russian VVER-1000 design is mostly the same as other modern PWRs in regards to containment, as it is a PWR itself.
-However, the VVER-440-type has a significant more vulnerable containment, in form of a so-called bubble condensor with relatively low design pressure.
+However, the VVER-440-type has a significantly more vulnerable containment, in the form of a so-called bubble condensor with relatively low design pressure.